paulegg1/aws-bootcamp-cruddur-2023/journal/week1.md

 I was a little unsure about this on first reading, but I think the task here is to investigate and run the CMD as a script, the "shell form" rather than using the "exec" form.

 I did this by adding a simple one line script to the root of the flask app/container in the repo and then calling this script from the Dockerfile.
-The script simply contains:
+The script was called runflask.sh and simply contains:

 ```sh
 python3 -m flask run --host=0.0.0.0 --port=4567